 Joel joined CNN in 2015 in Atlanta, where, aside from news show producing, he reported on Australian political stories, the Sicilian Mafia as well as breaking news situations including Tel Aviv’s violent riots in May of that year.

 A former CNN manager likened Joel to a one-man newsroom: “Joel is extremely versatile and could probably newsgather, write, produce, self-supervise and anchor his own shows if there was enough time to do it all”.

 Following a promotion in 2016, Joel relocated to Hong Kong to produce ‘News Stream’, anchored by Kristie Lu Stout, CNN’s flagship program in Asia.

-In May 2017, Joel joined Thomson Reuters as a freelance News Anchor and Reporter, working on programs for ViuTV, CGTN, TRT World and other global affiliates.
+In May 2017, Joel joined Thomson Reuters as a freelance News Anchor and Correspondent, presenting and covering news across Asia for clients including Sky News, CGTN, TRT World, ViuTV and other global affiliates.